awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 Units: Bytes/Second

 **WriteLatency**
- The average amount of time taken per disk I/O operation\.
+ The average amount of time taken per disk I/O \(output\) operation\.
-Units: Seconds
+Units: Milliseconds

 **ReadLatency**
- The average amount of time taken per disk I/O operation\.
+ The average amount of time taken per disk I/O \(input\) operation\.
-Units: Seconds
+Units: Milliseconds

 **SwapUsage**
  The amount of swap space used on the replication instance\.
 Units: Bytes

 **NetworkTransmitThroughput**
 The outgoing \(Transmit\) network traffic on the replication instance, including both customer database traffic and AWS DMS traffic used for monitoring and replication\.
 Units: Bytes/second

 **NetworkReceiveThroughput**
 The incoming \(Receive\) network traffic on the replication instance, including both customer database traffic and AWS DMS traffic used for monitoring and replication\.
 Units: Bytes/second

-### Replication Task Metrics<a name="CHAP_Monitoring.Metrics.Task"></a>
+### Replication task metrics<a name="CHAP_Monitoring.Metrics.Task"></a>

 Replication task monitoring includes metrics for the following statistics:

-**FullLoadThroughputBandwidthSource**
-Incoming network bandwidth from a full load from the source in kilobytes \(KB\) per second\.

 **FullLoadThroughputBandwidthTarget**
-Outgoing network bandwidth from a full load for the target in KB per second\.
+Outgoing data transmitted from a full load for the target in KB per second\.

-**FullLoadThroughputRowsSource**
-Incoming changes from a full load from the source in rows per second\.

 **FullLoadThroughputRowsTarget**
 Outgoing changes from a full load for the target in rows per second\.